metalzoa/FirstContactWithTensorFlow/README.md

 We are using the book [First Contact with TensorFlow] (http://www.jorditorres.org/first-contact-with-tensorflow-book/) as a basic documentation.
 You can acces a [freely available on-line copy] (http://www.jorditorres.org/first-contact-with-tensorflow/>).

+We assume that the student has some basic knowledge about Python.
+If not, a Python Quick Start hands-on that will help to start with this language can be found [here (Python Quick Start)](http://www.jorditorres.org/teaching-activity/hands-on-1-python-quick-start/).

 #### TensorFlow installation (do it before the course starts)
 For the labs, you should have a working installation of Python.
 TensorFlow has a Python API (plus a C / C ++) that requires the installation of Python 2.7.
-I assume that any student who take this course knows how to do it.
+Nowadays many Linux and UNIX distributions include a recent Python.If this is not the case I assume that any student who take this course knows how to install it from the [general download page]( https://www.python.org/downloads/).

 We will use a virtual environment virtualenv to install TensorFlow (this will not overwrite existing versions of Python packages from other projects required by TensorFlow).